utah-cs4470-sp25/class/spec.md

 ### Arrays

-It's helpful to introduce a type, `data`, for a pointer to data.
+It is helpful to introduce a type, `data`, for a pointer to data.
 Then an array like `int[,]` can be represented in memory by the tuple `{int, int, data}`, where the first two integers are the dimension.
 Since arrays are immutable, it doesn't matter whether the tuple is